 This course examines problems created by the interaction of humans with the natural world.
 It also seeks to provide possible remedies for the imbalances caused by human/nature interaction.
 In this quest, students will be exposed to three major themes: (1) the natural processes, both physical and biological, that operate in the world; (2) the role that technology plays in society and its ability to alter natural processes, as well as provide potential solutions to problems caused by human impact; (3) the complex social processes that characterize human populations and influence environmental impact.
 Much of the course will engage students in environmental challenges to find potential solutions to issues facing the world today.
 This team-oriented focus will also be applied to the majority of assessments, including: quizzes, short papers, lab reports, oral presentations, and individual or team projects.
 This course relies heavily upon a variety of learning experiences, such as: lectures, guest visits, field trips, frequent lab investigations, discussions, and team projects.
 Students will utilize numerous local resources throughout the course in their project-based learning experiences.

-Prerequisites: 85% in Chemistry; 85% in Biology.
+Prerequisites: 85% in Honors/Level 3 Biology, Chemistry, and Physics or 90% in Level 2 Biology, Chemistry, and Physics.

-Level Course Name Number Semester Credits Days 3 Bioengineering 0482 Both 1 6/6
+Level Course Name Number Semester Credits Days 3 Biotechnology/Bioengineering 0482 Both 1 6/6